-If forbearance granted significantly alters key terms and conditions or future projected cash flows compared to the projected terms and conditions and future cash flows generated by an existing financial asset, the existing asset is derecognized from the statement of financial position and instead a new one is recognized in the statement of financial position date, while the difference between the existing and new asset is charged to the statement of profit or loss.
+If forbearance granted significantly alters key terms and conditions or future projected cash flows compared to the projected terms and conditions and future cash flows generated by an existing financial asset, the existing asset is derecognized and a new one is recognized instead at fair value as at the initial recognition date, while the difference between the existing and new asset is charged to the statement of profit or loss.
 The recognition is irrespective of a change or absence of change in the legal transaction form and is based on its economic contents.